modcomlearning/medilabDashboard/README.md

 ### Step 4
 In the Next steps we work on remaining Components <br>
-The Components such as AddTests, AddNurses etc will need to access the API, Recall that these APIS requird an access_token which is usually generated upon user login. <br><br>
+The Components such as AddTests, AddNurses etc will need to access the API, Recall that these APIS required an access_token which is usually generated upon user login. <br><br>

-Our axiosInstance.jsx we created does not provide an access token to the API and it was not needed for SIgnup and Signin COmponents.
-But for othet APIs the access_token is required, hence we create a new axioInstance that provide the APIs with access token. <br>
+Our axiosInstance.jsx we created does not provide an access token to the API and it was not needed for Signup and Signin Components.
+But for other APIs the access_token is required, hence we create a new axioInstance that will help access the APIs with an access token. <br>

 In helpers Folder, Create a File named axiosIntanceToken.jsx and write below code.